Learner's Permit Test: Instructions for teachers and facilitators

 Keys for Life facilitators must follow this procedure to replace lost, damaged or incorrectly completed certificates:

-- Verify the pass mark on the Test Register (test results).
+- Verify the pass mark on the Test Register (i.e. the test results).

 - Issue the student with a new certificate and record the new certificate number on the Test Register.

-- Email all the information on the certificate to email@example.com
+- Email all the information on the new certificate, as well as the original certificate number, to email@example.com

 - Maintain Test Registers on school (or agency) records for two years and store spare certificates in a locked cupboard.